kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This is used to indicate completion or errors respectively.

 The first varint of each stream indicates the type.
 Streams may only be created by the indicated role, otherwise the session MUST be closed with a ROLE_VIOLATION.
+A stream type MUST NOT contain messages defined for other stream types unless otherwise specified (ex.
+INFO).

 |------|-----------|-------
 | ID   | Type      | Role |